raymondworkshop/raymondworkshop/README.md

 I like problem solving, and reading.
 I write at [blog.reader](https://muyun.github.io/).

 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
+I am also available for project consulting.
 You can also find me on [Twitter](https://twitter.com/_muyun).

-Outside of Technology & Philosophy world, I also like Personal growth, and experiencing some beauty & love.
+Outside of Technology & Philosophy world, I also like self-development, and experiencing some local culture, beauty, and love.
-I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S.A.
-(Nokia Corporation now).

-I have a BS in Electroic and Information Engineering from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s), and a MS in Computer Science from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
-I also hold a Diploma in International Business English from HKU.

-You can support my work by tipping me on [Ko-fi](https://ko-fi.com/raymondzhao), or send me BTC at 19YGkJm3QTARcpatbdUdmYy8ZuDLZ91nr3  .
+You can support my open work by tipping me on [Ko-fi](https://ko-fi.com/raymondzhao), or send me BTC at 19YGkJm3QTARcpatbdUdmYy8ZuDLZ91nr3  .

 I am also available for project consulting, reach out if you'd like to chat.